GeoPackage Specification Deep Dive

 Spatial Indexing & R-Tree Implementation

 GeoPackage does not use proprietary indexing engines.
-Instead, it relies on SQLite’s built-in R-Tree virtual table module, exposed through the rtree extension.
-When a spatial index is created for a geometry column, the specification requires the creation of an rtree_<table>_<geometry_column> virtual table alongside a shadow table (rtree_<table>_<geometry_column>_node, _parent, _rowid, etc.).
+Instead, it relies on SQLite’s built-in R-Tree virtual table module.
+When a spatial index is created for a geometry column, the specification requires the creation of an rtree_<table>_<geometry_column> virtual table alongside shadow tables (rtree_<table>_<geometry_column>_node, _parent, _rowid).

 The indexing workflow follows a strict pattern: